PRofessional Experience

 My work as an educator

-As a Contract Faculty Member (Wilfrid Laurier University, 2022 to present) and Part-Time Professor (University of Ottawa, 2018 to present), I teach classes in research, media studies, policy development and legal studies.
-I have experience teaching both compulsory courses and electives at the undergraduate level, in a variety of formats (in-person, virtual, and bi-modal).
+As a Teaching Professor at the University of Ottawa Part-Time Professor, I teach classes in research, media studies, policy development and legal studies as well as in essay writing.
+I have experience teaching both compulsory courses and electives at the undergraduate level, in a variety of formats (in-person, virtual, and bi-modal), as well as at the graduate level.
+I teach in both English and French.

 I also teach professional development courses and fitness classes.
 In particular, I have been teaching indoor cycling classes since June 2016 to riders ranging from beginners to experienced triathletes as well as running-related classes since 2011.